shlozer/Minesweeper67/README.md

 Back-End:    PHP 7.4.9

-I'll adapt it to other regions and country in France and abroad so stay tuned !!
+I'll adapt it to other regions in France and countries abroad so stay tuned !!

 Bye Bye and Tschüß